|

 his apprentice in glass painting and restoration.

-Aside from his original work, he restored
+Aside from his original

 numerous historical turn-of-the-century panels of glass,